-- External stylesheets – Always avoid inline CSS in the html code to style individual elements, because it loads with each page load.
-Whereas external stylesheets get cached by browsers and do not need to reload everytime a visitor continues to browse your site.
-Call style.css in HEAD tags of your html like this
+Always avoid inline CSS in the HTML code to style individual elements, because it loads with each page load.
+Whereas external stylesheets get cached by browsers and do not need to reload every time a visitor continues to browse your site.

-<link rel="stylesheet" href="http://domain.com/style.css" type="text/css" />
+<link rel="stylesheet" href="https://domain.com/style.css" type="text/css" />

 Lesser the number of CSS requests the better.
 Always choose to load a single CSS file only on each page.

-- Small CSS files – the smaller the CSS file, the faster it will load and give design to your site.
+The smaller the CSS file, the faster it will load and give design to your site.
 Use design elements only when needed.
 CSS3 allows you to add lots of fancy stuff like transitions, gradients etc. – but do you really need to style every element.

 margin-top: 0px; margin-bottom: 0px; margin-left: 2px; margin-right:2px;